ibm-cloud-docs/codeengine/cmd_defs.md

 ## Build commands
 {: #cli-build}

-Build commands create a build configuration that you can use to submit [buildruns](#cli-buildrun).
-After you create a build configuration file, one or more build runs can be submitted based on the build configuration.
-Use build commands to create, display details, update, and delete build configuration files.
-Before you use build definition commands, you must be targeting a [project](#cli-project).
+The `buildrun` commands submit build runs based on a configuration file.
+Before you use build commands, you must be targeting a [project](#cli-project).
+You can use a build definition as a template for your build, or you can set build parameters with the build run command.
+Use build commands to run, display details, and delete builds.
 {: shortdesc}

-You can use either `build` or `br` in your build definition commands.
-To see CLI help for the build definition command, run `ibmcloud ce br`.
+You can use either `buildrun` or `br` in your build commands.
+To see CLI help for the build command, run `ibmcloud ce br`.
 {: tip}